wso2/docs-mg/en/docs/how-tos/extensions/custom-filters.md

     return true;
     }
 ```
-2. Go to the `deployment.toml` file and add the configuration given below, to set the filter position parameter.
+2. To set the filter position parameter, go to the `deployment.toml` file and add the configuration given below.

 ```
 [[filters]]